Amelia Perri, Registered Psychotherapist, RP, RN, BScN, MC (Vaughan and Tottenham locations)

 Megan Karas, Registerd Social Worker, BASc, MSW, RSW (Woodbridge location)

 Megan Karas is a Registered Social Worker who has been providing psychotherapy for over five years.
 She holds an Honours Bachelor of Applied Science from the University of Guelph-Humber, and a Masters of Social Work from the University of Windsor.
 Megan has training certificates in CBT, Narrative Therapy, Motivational Interviewing, and Trauma-Informed Treatment.
 Megan also completed an intensive training program in DBT treatment.

 Megan has provided psychotherapy for children, youth, adults, and families with a wide range of mental health concerns.
-She specializes in the areas of anxiety, fears/phobias, depression, anger, problematic behaviour, coping skills, relationship concerns, and chronic stress.
+She specializes in the areas of anxiety, fears/phobias, depression, anger, problematic behaviour, coping skills, relationship concerns, chronic stress and eating disorders.